blehman/data_manipulation/XML/README.md

 # Facebook Data Example
-The data saved in `example_fb_data.txt` an be parsed as XML by simply running the following command:
+The data saved in `example_fb_data.txt` can be parsed as XML by simply running the following command:

 <pre>